AndrewDMorgan/Note-Manager/README.md

  * So many other features I haven't though of hopefully

 ## Recently Updated
+  * Added note board creation
+  * Added basic saving (highly unpreformant, going to be redone soon)
-  * Fixed Bugs
+  * Fixed a bug

 ## Bugs
- * Fixed a bug where creating a note while sub-notes were dropped caused it to be created ontop of another box
+* Fixed a bug where when the last set of notes had the sub-notes dropped, the new note would be created ontop of the sub-notes
- * Fixed a bug where the wrong variable was being set causing the typing cursor to be in a negitive position
- * Fixed a bug where only the rendered new-note button was moving when resizing the window
 * No problematic bugs so far, knock on wood